FLORIDA HIGHWAYMEN HISTORIC ARTISTS

 Twenty-six African-American entrepreneurs became known as the Florida Highwaymen, a non-traditional informal group that reigned for over a half-century.
 In May 2009, it was historical when the first initial 501(c)3 organization was formed and filed on June 24, 2009, under the name Florida Highwaymen Artist and History Center Inc., a name given by senior Original James Gibson.
 The goal was to open the first Highwaymen museum.

-Original Highwaymen Mary Ann Carroll and First Lady held Presidency for two years.
-A position of power and influence designated for the "Originals" only.
+Original Highwaymen Mary Ann Carroll and First Lady held the Presidency for two years—a position of power and influence designated for the "Originals" only.
 Curtis Arnett was elected vice president, and Carnell Smith served as Treasurer.
 R.L.
 Lewis was elected Secretary; however, Mr. Lewis delegated this significant position to female Highwaymen 2nd Generation AJ Brown.
 A member since 2005, Brown was officially appointed the first Secretary and served as one of five members of the By-Laws Committee.
 The Originals and the Historic 2nd Generation unified as a 501c(3) for the first time!

 In November 2009, the Originals agreed to continue to preserve Florida's Highwaymen art history and officially documented the 2nd Generation.
-As the first appointed Secretary, AJ Brown recorded each member.
-It was unfortunate that the goal of the Highwaymen Museum did not come to fruition.
-However, over a lifetime, the work of these black artists received recognition; both generations understood the necessity for Highwaymen's history to continue.
-These historic facts marked a hallmark era in time.
+As the first appointed Secretary, female AJ Brown recorded each member.
+It was unfortunate that the goal of the Highwaymen Museum did not come to fruition then.

 Johnny Lee Daniels bridged the 2nd Generation to the Originals: History holds a time when the 40-year veteran established five Highwaymen and was highly respected for his achievements.
 Jimmy, Johnny Stovall, Kelvin Hair, female AJ Brown, and Richard Edwards are prominent Florida Highwaymen artists.
 Over the years, Johnny Daniels mentored and partnered in business with Johnny, Kelvin, and AJ in two of his Highwaymen art galleries.

-The endorsements and achievements of art educator Johnny Daniels are cemented in time; the status of his Original platform, and seniority, were rightfully sealed in his death.
+The endorsements and achievements of art educator Johnny Daniels are cemented in time; the status of his Original platform and seniority were rightfully sealed in his death.
 The Original Highwaymen honored the irrevocable history and legacy of their colleagues.

-Twenty-six original Highwaymen were united in one name, even when the majority were not all blood-related.
+Twenty-six original Highwaymen were united in one name, even when the majority were friends and not all blood-related.
 Like the Originals, the life of Johnny Daniels transcends time.
 Daniels scholar-ed and bridged five members of "the 2nd Generation."
 Johnny Lee Daniels is an American icon.
 A legend of his time, Daniels died on May 26, 2009.

 On January 26, 2010, respectful of her youngest brother's legacy, Johnny Daniels, and her affection for AJ Brown, Ms. Curley Daniels confirmed Brown as her Goddaughter.
 Ms. Daniels understood the family-like bond and business partnership.
 The common connection between Brown and Daniels was painting.
 Brown felt privileged to be under the tutelage of the legendary Johnny Daniels.